MiaMiya/tweet_classification/reports/README.md

 >
 > Answer:

-We made very much use branches and especially pull requests.
+We made very much use of branches and especially pull requests.
 To avoid excessive merge conflicts, all team members worked on their own forked version of the project.
 Such that every time we wanted to commit changes to the code, we had to do a pull request.
-But for the size of the project being quite small and we wanted to speed up the collaboration, we granted each member access to confirm his/hers own pull requests.
-When making changes to the code we create new branches so that it us to go back to previous working version if something breaks in the new updates.
+But for the size of the project which is quite small and we wanted to speed up the collaboration, we granted each member access to confirm his/hers own pull requests.
+When making changes to the code we created new branches such that it allowed us to go back to the previous working version if something broke in the new updates.

 ### Question 10